oscarpeters/ColorE-ink-converter/README.md

 ## Additional software:
 **`GCC`** must be installed to make `.RAW` files.

-follow these steps to install GCC:

 ### Windows :
 * Install MingW by following this [YouTube video](https://www.youtube.com/watch?v=sXW2VLrQ3Bs "Installing GCC on Windows")

-**The Python script is looking if GCC is installed and will for Linux & MacOs automatically install it.**
+**The Python script is looking if GCC is installed and will for Linux & MacOs automatically install it if not installed yet.**

 ## SD-card formatting